 The template By-law contains suggested clauses to deal with:

-Councils may also choose to introduce a registration system for cats.
+Councils with a cat by-lay may also choose to introduce cat registration fees.

 A Guide to Preparing a Cat By-law has be produced to assist Councils through the process of community consultation and deciding which of the clauses in the template By-law are appropriate for their local area.

-In the absence of a Cat By-law, councils may deal with nuisance animal incidents under the Local Government Act 1999.
+In the absence of a Cat By-law, councils may deal with nuisance animal incidents under the Local Nuisance and Litter Control Act 2016.

 Just as dogs must be confined to their owner’s property there is increasing demand within the community that cat owners should confine their pets within their property.
 Contrary to common belief, cats do not have to roam outdoors to be happy.